Martlark/d_serialize/README.md

 * 1.0.0 First version of this wondrous package.
 * 1.0.1 Check for None when serializing and return None rather than 'None'.
 Exceptions on getattr return None for value.
 * 1.0.2 Crummy circular reference test.
+Convert top level list, set, tuple.